Does Vinyl Flooring Expand? Find Out How to Prevent It

 Installation Best Practices:

-• Follow manufacturer guidelines meticulously during installation.
+• Follow the manufacturer’s instructions closely during installation.

 5. Additional Factors